“You are a pain in the neck

 Relationships proceed in phases, but those phases can be combined in almost any order.
 One phase doesn’t necessarily lead to another.

-Being in a love is highly enjoyable, unsustainable life experience.
-It tends to last at full intensity two months to two years, but can be kindled and renewed for longer.
+Being in love is highly enjoyable, unsustainable life experience.
+It tends to last at full intensity two months to two years, but it can be kindled and renewed for longer.
 It requires courage to begin, courage to let it fade, courage to grieve its passing, and courage to welcome its intermittent return.
 “Being in love” is not a required phase for a long-term, loving relationship, but many people in the West expect it.
 Clinging to the initial highs of a relationship will not help a relationship expand and endure.